2008 AIME II Solutions

 By the product-to-sum identity, Summing over to the terms telescope, leaving

-A sine is an integer only when it is or that is, when its argument is a multiple of So we need to be a multiple of i.e. where and is prime.
+A sine is an integer only when it is or that is, when its argument is a multiple of So we need to be a multiple of i.e. is divisible by where and is prime.

 Since and are coprime, must divide one of them, so For the product is not divisible by For the product is divisible by The smallest such is